Oskarshamn Nuclear Power Plant

-The Nuclear power station Oskarshamn is one of three active nuclear power stations in Sweden.
+The Oskarshamn Nuclear Power Plant is one of three active nuclear power stations in Sweden.
 The plant is about 30 km north of Oskarshamn, directly at the Kalmarsund at the Baltic Sea coast and with one active reactor, producing about 10% of the electricity needs of Sweden.
 All reactors were built using BWR technology.

 Unit 1 had an installed output of 494 MW and Unit 2 664 MW; these are now decommissioned.
 Unit 3, the newest reactor block at the facility, has an installed output of 1,450 MW.

 Clab, the temporary storage facility for spent nuclear fuel from all Swedish reactors, is also located at the site.

 Operator

-The responsible utility is OKG, short for the Oskarshamnsverkets Kraftgrupp OKG, which was acquired by Sydkraft in 1993, (later: E.ON Sverige).
+The responsible utility is OKG, short for the Oskarshamnsverkets Kraftgrupp AB, which was acquired by Sydkraft in 1993, (later: E.ON Sverige).
 Uniper owns 54.5% and the other partner Fortum 45.5% of OKG.

 History

+On 23 September 2003, Unit 3 of the reactor was shut down due to mechanical problems, and together with a failure that occurred in a high voltage substation, this caused a power outage affecting five million people in southern Sweden and east Denmark.

-On July 25, 2006, Units 1 and 2 were shut down as a precaution after a safety-related incident at an identical reactor at the Forsmark plant.
+On July 25, 2006, Units 1 and 2 were shut down as a precaution after a safety-related incident at a similar reactor at the Forsmark plant.
 The incident related to a failure of diesel generators to automatically start up when required, after a blackout caused by a shortcut at the grindgear sections at the plant.
 Modifications were later made to all the plants to address the issue.

 On May 21, 2008, a welder tested positive for trace elements of explosives on a carrier bag and his hand at the entrance security check.
 The same evening Reactor 1 of the facility was shut down to allow bomb teams to sweep the facility.
 With police investigations ongoing, Kalmar police spokesperson Sven-Erik Karlsson confirmed to the TT news agency that a welder on his way in to the plant on Wednesday morning was caught with a relatively small amount of a highly explosive substance.
 The substance was later shown to be from nail polish and the event had no relevance to the operation of the plant or nuclear safety.

 During 2010 Unit 2 underwent power and security upgrades.
 Unit 3 was after many upgrades the most powerful BWR in the world at approximately 1450 MWe.
 Due to the upgrade, the reactor had been on and off the grid with prolonged maintenance outages throughout 2010.
-Unit 2 will be upgraded in several steps and will reach maximum capacity of thermal power 2,300 MW and 840 MWe in 2011.
+Unit 2 was upgraded in several steps and was planned to a reach maximum capacity of thermal power 2,300 MW and 840 MWe, but was closed before all upgrades had been performed.